Copying a template to another region

 VPN attachments and/or connections

 VPNs are regional resources.
-If you do not select a VPN mapping in the Copy settings, the network in the new environment is not attached or connected to a VPN.
+If you don’t select a VPN mapping in the Copy settings, the network in the new environment isn’t attached or connected to a VPN.
 VPN mapping lets you replace the VPN in the source region with an available VPN in the destination region.

-- Static public IPs: If you do not select a public IP address mapping in the Copy settings, the VM in the new environment does not have any attached static public IP addresses.
+- Static public IPs: If you don’t select a public IP address mapping in the Copy settings, the VM in the new environment does not have any attached static public IP addresses.

 - Dynamic public IPs with DNS: Skytap automatically generates a new, unique domain name for the VM in the new environment.
 When the VM is run, Skytap automatically deploys an available public IP address.

 The VMs are in a powered off state, regardless of the VM power state in the source template.